New pairing mechanism via chiral electron-hole condensation for non-BCS superconductivity: Chiral Electron-Hole (CEH) Pairing

 CEH Gap equations with more intricate orbital pairing symmetries can be calculated by considering an angular-dependent superconducting energy gap $\Delta_\mathbf{k}=\Delta \gamma_\mathbf{k}$.
 For a d-wave gap symmetry of $d_{x^2-y^2}$ in cuprate superconductors, we have the symmetry factor $\gamma_\mathbf{k} = \cos(2\varphi)$.
 A d-wave CEH gap equation can then be derived with ease,

-If we further consider $\bm{\Delta}$ as an emergent scalar field (akin to the Higgs field in particle physics), its self-interactions will lead to the same phenomenological Ginsburg-Landau theory as derived in BCS superconductivity.
+If we further consider $\bm{\Delta}$ as an emergent scalar field (akin to the Higgs field in particle physics), its self-interactions will lead to the same phenomenological Ginzburg-Landau theory as derived in BCS superconductivity.